 - Rates for Communication Professionals will only continue to be pushed lower and lower due to competition

-- The Deaf person will be unable to find a Communication Professional; on such a low hourly rate
+- The Deaf person will be unable to find a Communication Professional; at such a low hourly rate

-Richard Benyon’s clear message to these concerns; was that this scheme is currently under review; and during this process recommendations are being considered.
+Richard Benyon’s clear message to these concerns; was that this scheme is currently under review, and recommendations are being considered during this process.
 If these concerns are not represented in the findings – then this is the opportunity to raise these again.

 This was an excellent opportunity to speak with an influential political figure.
-We hope it went some way to justifying why Access to work funding MUST NOT be reduced!
+We hope it went some way to justify why Access to work funding MUST NOT be reduced!

 We would really like to hear your views on these issues; or how you’ve progressed any discussions from Deaf Lobby Day!
-Let us know here or by responding to our post on Facebook
+Let us know here or by responding to our posts on Facebook